outline/outline-onprem/README.md

 ## Updating your instance

-When there is patch or an update available for Outline, you can apply the updates to your instance by stopping your server and running the included update script: `./update.sh`
+When there is patch or an update available for Outline, you can apply the updates to your instance by stopping your server and running the included update script: `./update.sh`.
+We recommend backing up your database before updating.

 ## Docker reference